Wednesday 24th April 3:30pm - 8:00pm

 Refreshments will be available for purchase from 5:30pm and the solar providers and other stalls will also be open.

-There will be live music from approximately 6pm - 7.15pm (and maybe more later) and a special guest presentation between 7.15pm - 7.30pm.
+There will be live music from approximately 6pm - 7pm (and more later) and a special guest presentation between 7.15pm - 7.30pm.

 At 7.30pm we will officially begin the Southern Highlands Earth Hour (starting it one hour earlier than the official 8.30pm - 9.30pm).
 All non-solar lighting will be turned off.